kindle15/Pigbash/README.md

 Git integration with Andriod studio is probably broken because I wrote this all before adding it to git.

-Direct any questions to pohl.devin@gmail.com
+Direct any questions to —π REST IN PEACE DEVIN POHL 2000-2025.